seouri/biv/implementation_plan.md

 This document outlines a modular, phased implementation plan for the `biv` Python package, designed to detect and remove Biologically Implausible Values (BIVs) in longitudinal weight and height measurements.
 The plan is tailored for coding agents like Cline, Gemini CLI, or Grok Code Fast, emphasizing Test-Driven Development (TDD) as detailed in the attached [`tdd_guide.md`](tdd_guide.md).

+**Note**: This implementation plan should be read in conjunction with [`architecture.md`](architecture.md), which provides the detailed architecture overview, design principles, and high-level structure.
+The plan references the architectural components defined there.

 **TDD Instructions**: **Strictly follow the TDD protocol in `tdd_guide.md`** for all code changes, including the Red-Green-Refactor cycle, human confirmation checkpoints, and quality checks (e.g., `uv run pytest`, `uv run ruff check --fix .`, `uv run mypy .`).
 Before any code implementation, confirm requirements and test cases with a human, write failing tests, and only then implement minimally.
 After passing new tests, always run the full suite to ensure no regressions.
 Use the guide's version control workflow for commits after each TDD cycle.

 **Always start with the specific plan for the current phase**, based on this overall plan.
 Before starting any phase, **ask clarifying questions** if ambiguities arise (e.g., via user prompts in the agent interface).
 For example: